 Myricetin: Myricetin exhibits a diverse range of activities that include strong antioxidant, anticancer, and anti-inflammatory activities.
 Recent research also suggests that myricetin may be beneficial to protect against diseases such as Parkinson's and Alzheimer's.

-Raspberries are incredibly delicious, perfect for a hot summer day, and are an excellent source of fiber.
+Raspberries, like blueberries, are incredibly delicious, perfect for a hot summer day, and are an excellent source of fiber.
 They are also high in different vitamins and minerals like vitamin C and manganese that have many health benefits.

-Vitamin C: 36% of the DV
+Vitamin C: 36% of the RDI

-Vitamin K: 8% of the DV
+Vitamin K: 8% of the RDI

-Manganese: 36% of the DV
+Manganese: 36% of the RDI

 Compared to other fruits strawberries have a relatively low glycemic index.
 This means eating strawberries will most likely not lead to rapid spikes in blood sugar.
 Strawberries are high in vitamin C, manganese, folate, potassium, and have a high antioxidant capacity as well.

-Vitamin C: 97% of the DV
+Vitamin C: 97% of the RDI

-Manganese: 24% of the DV
+Manganese: 24% of the RDI

 Eating strawberries is associated with improved heart health and lower blood sugar levels.
 Additionally, eating strawberries may also: